winglang/wing/CONTRIBUTING.md

 ## WingSDK

 The WingSDK is in the `./libs/wingsdk` directory.
-Please review [that CONTRIBUTING.md](./libs/wingsdk/CONTRIBUTING.md) for more information about how to make contributions to that project.
+Please review [that contributing guide](./libs/wingsdk/CONTRIBUTING.md) for more information about how to make contributions to that project.

 ## WingLang

-...
-Coming soon!
+The WingLang project is in the `./libs/wingc` directory.
+Please review [that contributing guide](./libs/wingc/CONTRIBUTING.md) for more information about how to contribute to that project.

 ## Opening a Pull Request